sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 Sometimes an event can lead to multiple states, depending on a certain condition.
-To model this in the state machines, we use conditional transitions.
+To model this in the state machines, we use *conditional transitions*.
 These transitions are only performed if the event happens and if the condition is true.
 The conditions often depend on a certain value used in the state machine.
 To modify these values when a transition is taken in the state machine we use actions.